GoogleChrome/web.dev/content/fast/use-imagemin-to-compress-images/codelab-imagemin-grunt.md

 `imagemin-pngquant` is a plugin for specifying compression quality levels.
-We've already added `imagemin-pngquant` to this project in the `package.json` file so you can declare the plugin and adjust its settings in your Gruntfile.
+We've already added `imagemin-pngquant` to this project in the `package.json` file so that you can use it to compress your PNGs.
+To use it, declare the plugin and specify a compression quality level in your Gruntfile.

 - Add this line to the top your `gruntfile.js`: